HTML Is Fun Again

 So I wrote graspr-build

-writing the same chunk of markup twice, I make a new tag for it
+find myself writing the same chunk of markup twice, I make a new tag for it and never

 My pages don't look like a wall of div soup anymore.
 They look like...
 HTML.
 Tiny, declarative HTML that says what the thing is and gets out of the way.